Zum Inhalt

 • Outline and explain your descisions

-• Provide enough evidence that allows the reader to make an informed assessment about the validity and appropriateness of the choosen and applied methodology as well as about the derived conclusions
+• Provide enough evidence that allows the reader to make an informed assessment about the validity and appropriateness of the choosen and applied methodology as well as about the derived conclusions.

 • Focus on clarity rather than using jargon